Vanhung16/SQL-server/README.md

-this is a project how to use github demo
+this is a project how to use github demo"#Vanhung16"